Tie Dye Instructions

 Step 6: Mix dye colors

-In this stage, you are not making big buckets full of dye.
-You will be mixing dye powder with Urea water or plain warm water by the cup, as needed in small, concentrated batches.
-You have control over the shade of the colors you mix by using different quantities of dye in your concentrated dye solutions.
-For bright, strong colors, mix 4 to 6 teaspoons dye powder per cup of Urea water or plain water.
+You can control the shade of the colors you mix by using different quantities of dye in your concentrated dye solutions.
+For bright, strong colors (such as the colors in the color chart of this packet) mix 4 to 6 teaspoons dye powder per cup of Urea Water or plain water.
 For medium shades, mix 2 to 4 teaspoons dye powder per cup of Urea water or plain water.
 For light or pastel shades, mix ¼ to 2 teaspoons of dye powder per cup Urea water or plain water.
 Stir dye well to dissolve dye powder completely.

 Step 7: Apply the dye